 - 1 1/3 Yards skirt fabric: I used tissue lame which I wouldn’t recommend.
 Costume satin would be a better choice

-DIY Elsa Costume Instructions
+Elsa Dress Instructions

-5. Wrap the strip around to the front side and fold it down so it’s covering the raw edge of the cape.
+Dress Step 5: Wrap the strip around to the front side and fold it down so it’s covering the raw edge of the cape.
 Lay the accent on top of the other bodice piece so the bottom edges are lined up.
 Tuck the raw edge of the strip under and topstitch in place.
 Baste the bodice accent to the bodice piece along the side seams and bottom edge (you’ll need to move the cape out of the way)

-10. Now it’s time for the skirt.
+Dress Step 10: Now it’s time for the skirt.
 I didn’t take many pictures but it’s assembled the same way as any other skirt.
 Sew the pieces together along the side seams with RST, hem the bottom edge and gather the top edge to match the bodice.
 Then with RST sew the bodice and skirt together.
 Since I used tissue lame (which I wouldn’t recommend) I added a layer of broadcloth to my skirt to keep my fabric from tearing at the seam line.

 And that’s it!
-A fun afternoon project that your little one is sure to appreciate it 🙂 Be sure to come share your creations in our Peek-a-Boo Pattern Shop Facebook Group.
+A fun afternoon project that your little one is sure to appreciate it 🙂 Be sure to come to share your creations in our Peek-a-Boo Pattern Shop Facebook Group.